jasoncolburne/homelab/switch.md

 ### Secure, Password-less Boot

 As I began investigating [this guide](https://fit-pc.com/wiki/index.php?title=Linux:_Full_Disk_Encryption&mobileaction=toggle_view_mobile) I realized my motherboard did not come with an embedded TPM, but instead one can optionally be added.
-When it arrives, I'll document how I set this up.
-My motherboard can do a sha-based secure boot, so that in combination with TPM-encrypted HDD keys provides a chain of trust as the system boots.
+My motherboard can do a sha-based secure boot, so that in combination with TPM-encrypted HDD keys, it provides a chain of trust as the system boots.
 Here is how it works:

 1. The BIOS is loaded into memory and the system POSTs and performs basic initialization.
 1. The BIOS checks a section of a designated HDD (your boot partition) and creates a SHA256 digest of this data.